jimjim698/recovery-builder/recovery-builder/spec.md

 Nested Highlight resource for Users includes new and create

-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors (form URL e.g. /recipes/new)

+Sign up form displays validation errors and renders the page again if password is not included, name is not included or name is repeated.

 Confirm:
-- [ ] The application is pretty DRY
+- [X] The application is pretty DRY - Dried up a lot of original code.
-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers - Moved much of the view logic to view helper.
-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate - Used several view helpers.
-- [ ] Views use partials if appropriate
+- [x] Views use partials if appropriate - partials used for creating and editing a User.